ajhakeem/WeatherApp/README.md

 All of the conditions from the Grio test requirements were met, with exception of STORY-4, which asked to implement a small map view of the selected location.
-Fulfilling this condition would have been simple enough, but I elected to leave for one main reason : it didn't seem to flow in the design of the app.
+Fulfilling this condition would have been simple enough, but I elected to leave it out for one main reason : it didn't seem to flow in the design of the app.
 The screens themselves were adhering to a minimalist style, and I personally felt that including a GoogleMaps fragment in the middle of it would stick out like a sore thumb.